-COVID Antigen "Quick Test" nasal swab:
+COVID Antigen "Quick Test" Nasal Swab:

 Indicated for identification of COVID infection if a patient has symptoms consistent with COVID.

-COVID PCR nasal swab:
+COVID PCR Nasal Swab:

 Indicated for identification of COVID infection if a patient has symptoms consistent with COVID and those without symptoms.

 This is the best test for those exposed to someone with a COVID infection needing testing.
 However, the test only determines if you have COVID when the test is performed.
-If you are exposed to someone with COVID, you can develop symptoms up to 14 days after exposure with the most common time period 5-7 days post-exposure.
+If you are exposed to someone with COVID, you can develop symptoms up to 14 days after exposure with the most common time period five-seven days post-exposure.

-COVID Antibody blood test:
+COVID Antibody Blood Test: